leiwanglsu/geog4057/Lectures/sda.md

 ### Polyline and polygon geometry

 - Polyline and Polygon geometries have more than one points
-- The points are put to a list and converted to an Array class
+- The points are put to a list and converted to an Array object
-- The array can be used to define polyline or polygon
+- The Array object can be used to define polyline or polygon
+  - The Array class can be created from a list
+  - Array can be appended with new elemetns by the `append()` function
 - The following code defines a polyline with two points

 ```python